dineshkummarc/Resume-1/Resume.md

 [Addy Osmani](https://twitter.com/#!/addyosmani) (now at Google) asked me if he could add [my post on AMD/RequireJs](https://github.com/Integralist/Blog-Posts/blob/master/Beginners-guide-to-AMD-and-RequireJs.md) to the new jQuery learning website which I was very pleased about and was happy to contribute.

+**Templating**

+With more complicated web applications you need to update certain sections dynamically and this can sometimes require creating HTML code within JavaScript.
+But this is not a maintainable solution as this can be very messy and not easily extendable.

+The solution is to use 'templating'.
+This is when you keep your HTML inside separate plain text files.
+You then use a special syntax where you want your content to go.
+The most typically used syntax is the double curly bracket: `{{ name }}`.

+Within JavaScript you can load the template content via XHR and process the template against your data source and then insert the rendered templated into the DOM.

+There are many templating languages but I prefer to use [Hogan.js](http://twitter.github.com/hogan.js/) which is modelled on [Mustache](https://github.com/janl/mustache.js#readme).

 **Performance and Efficiency**

 Whenever writing JavaScript for a large scale application it's important to remember about performance.
 Normally it's a good to have an idea while you're building your application to write code in such a way that you know you'll be preventing bottlenecks later in the applications life, but this isn't always possible or even the best way to go as some of your performance improvements could be in all the wrong places or could just end up as 'micro optimisations'.